neologd/mecab-ipadic-neologd/README.md

 - Update process of this dictionary will automatically run on development server.
     - I'm planning to renew this dictionary in monthly beginning of the month and middle of the month.
 - When renewing by utilizing the language resources on Web, a new named entity can be recorded.
-    - The resources which are being utilizeed at present are as follows.
+    - The resources are being utilized at present are as follows.
         - Dump data of hatena keyword
-        - Japanese postal code number data download(ken_all.lzh)
+        - Japanese postal code number data download (ken_all.lzh)
         - The name-of-the-station list of the Japan whole country
-        - A lot of documents which are crawled from Web
+        - A lot of documents, which crawled from Web
-    - I'm planning to record the words such as the named entity which will be extracted from other new language resource.
+    - I'm planning to record the words such as the named entity, which will be extracted from other new language resource.

 ### Cons
 - Classification of the named entity is insufficient
     - Ex.
 A person name and a product name are classified into the same named entity category.
-- A word which isn't named entity is recorded as named entity too.
+- Not named entity word is recorded as named entity too.
-- Since the manual check to all the named entities can not conducted, it may have made a mistake in matching of surface of the named entity and furigana of the named entity.
+- Since the manual checking to all the named entities can't conduct, it may have made a mistake in matching of surface of the named entity and furigana of the named entity.
 - Unless the language resources on Web are updated, a new named entity won't add to the dictionary.

 ## Getting started
 ### Preparation of installing
-The data which is a seed of the dictionary will distribute via GitHub repository.
+A seed data of the dictionary will distribute via GitHub repository.

 In first time, you should execute the following command to 'git clone'.